10 Key Instagram Trends for Designers to Watch in 2023

 The combination of images with some type of offer can draw followers in and help them engage with your content or page.

-The fun part of this trend is you can use the design concept even without an ecommerce base or sale.
-The visual idea is to combine text blocks, backgrounds, and images in layers that have high impact.
+The fun part of this trend is you can use the design concept even without an e-commerce base or sale.
+The visual idea is to combine text blocks, backgrounds, and images in layers that have a high impact.